 - An administrative Agreement is typically entered for the benefit of the company and not the corporate executive.

 What Happens When Government Agencies Issue Administrative Agreements During Suspension or Debarment?

 When agency suspension and debarment officials enter into an Administrative Agreement, there may be trustees assigned to step in and make decisions on behalf of the company.

 These individuals or corporations must uphold their fiduciary duties to the company, and not the corporate executive.
 Suspension or debarment trustees are typically required to submit reports to the agency officials certifying that the terms and conditions of the Administrative Agreement are being met.

 When entering into Administrative Agreements during suspension or debarment, trustees typical hire attorneys to provide legal advice on behalf of the company.
 This obligation can be pretty broad.
 For example, an assigned lawyer may advise trustees whether their actions violate the terms and conditions of the Administrative Agreement, or whether certain decisions are in the best interest of the company.

 Repercussions on Non-Compliance With Administrative Agreements

-When any party involved in Administrative Agreements during suspension or debarment is non-compliant, the results ultimate can impact the company’s future.
+When any party involved in Administrative Agreements during suspension or debarment is non-compliant, the results ultimately can impact the company’s future.
 Sometimes the suspension or debarment officials may appoint an Ombudsman (a third party) to investigate the matter and report back to the board.

 Depending on the Ombudsman’s findings, the suspension or debarment board could determine that there is a breach of the Administrative Agreement.
 In this case, the board may elect to resume suspension or debarment actions.
-As a result, the company suffers, and employees will lose jobs.
+As a result, the company suffers, and employees will lose their jobs.